UMWEDU/umw-admissions-sync/_pages/alumni-recruitment.md

 <span style="color: red"><strong>Legacy Onsite and Virtual Admission Event
 </strong></span>

-Saturday, November 19 10 a.m. until 2 p.m.
+Saturday, November 18 10 a.m. until 2 p.m.
-<a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=623577b2e4f6f75b1647b885942b3045284601">RSVP</a> and Apply by November 10
+<a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=623577b2e4f6f75b1647b885942b3045284601">RSVP</a> and Apply by November 13

 We love keeping the legacy going and keeping Mary Washington in your family and your family in ours!

-For those who have not yet had the opportunity to visit campus, we welcome alumni with their applicant to join us on campus for an enhanced visit on Saturday, November 19.
+For those who have not yet had the opportunity to visit campus, we welcome alumni with their applicant to join us on campus for an enhanced visit on Saturday, November 18.
 The day will include an information session and tour, complimentary lunch in the new University Center dining facility, and a student life panel.
-Apply by November 10 and at the end of your visit, your son or daughter or relative may walk away with a decision in hand.
+Apply by November 13 and at the end of your visit, your student may walk away with a decision in hand.

 Already joined us on campus for a visit?
-Apply by November 10 and receive a virtual decision by email on Friday, November 18.
+Apply by November 13 and receive a virtual decision by email on Friday, November 18.

-To take part, your student may <a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=623577b2e4f6f75b1647b885942b3045284601"><u>register</u></a> by November 10.
-Applicants should indicate whether they wish to receive a decision virtually on November 18 or in person on November 19.
-Candidates must also apply no later than November 10 in order to participate.
+To take part, your student may <a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=623577137898501a094262a499697b7384a7d2"><u>register</u></a> by November 13.
+Applicants should indicate whether they wish to receive a decision virtually on November 17 or in person on November 19.
+Candidates must also apply no later than November 13 in order to participate.
 Students should request official copies of transcripts and scores unless applying test optional, to be considered for virtual or onsite admission during this legacy event.

-For the full list of visit opportunities and open houses, please <a href="http://umwwebmaster.staging.wpengine.com/admissions/visit/">review</a> the option that works best for your schedule.
+For the full list of visit opportunities and open houses, please <a href="http://www.umw.edu/admissions/visit/">review</a> the option that works best for your schedule.

 <strong>Do you have other ideas for how alumni can recruit new students?</strong>

-Other suggestions to reach prospective students through alumni recruitment connections, let us know.
+Let us know!
 Email your ideas to <a href="mailto:admit@umw.edu">admit@umw.edu</a> and Admissions will follow up.